-- A. Declaring that HB 124 violates the Idaho Constitution; - B. Permanently enjoining the Secretary and his agents, officers, employees, successors, and all persons acting in concert with each or any of them, from enforcing HB 124; and - C. Granting Plaintiffs such other and further relief that the Court deems necessary and proper.
+- A. Declaring that HB 124 violates the Idaho Constitution; - B. Declaring that HB 340 violates the Idaho Constitution; - C. Permanently enjoining the Secretary and his agents, officers, employees, successors, and all persons acting in concert with each or any of them, from enforcing HB 124; - D. Permanently enjoining the Secretary and his agents, officers, employees, successors, and all persons acting in concert with each or any of them, from enforcing HB 340; and - E. Granting Plaintiffs such other and further relief that the Court deems necessary and proper.